THE PERSONAL JOURNEY

 I went into psychiatry, and turned towards integrative and naturalistic approaches to see how they interfaced with mental health and illness to stimulate healing at the core.

-At this point about 10 years ago, I had a clinic in Portland called Mindful Medicine, an integrative holistic psychiatric clinic for children, teenagers and adults to help them get off psych meds and onto more effective natural protocols to really heal the symptoms and the root causes of them.
+Several years ago, I had a clinic in Portland called Mindful Medicine, an integrative holistic psychiatric clinic for children, teenagers and adults to help them get off psych meds and onto more effective natural protocols to really heal the symptoms and the root causes of them.

-After running the clinic for about 3 years, I was invited by a close friend to experience ayahuasca.
+After running the clinic for about 3 years, I was invited by a close friend to experience Ayahuasca.

 It was the first time I’d experienced a psychedelic…and in one weekend, everything changed.
 I became more aware of myself in that weekend than I had my whole life.